Harsh-patil28/DFT_Design_for_Testibility/README.md

 # DFT_Internship

-This repository contains DFT (Design for Test) Flow Im going through in Internship.
+This repository documents the Design for Test (DFT) Flow that I am currently exploring during my internship.